GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.7.3 =
+* Bug: Fix 3rd party conflict when different version of PSR-7 library is loaded

 = 6.7.2 =
 * Bug: Resolve fatal error when using Gravity Forms Google Analytics Pagination feature with the PDF URL included in the parameters.
 * Housekeeping: Update PDF library to latest version